withObsrvr/docs/docs/flow/consumers/index.md

 # Consumers

-Consumers are the destination components in Flow pipelines that receive processed blockchain data and deliver it to your applications, databases, or storage systems.
+Consumers (Sinks) are the destination components in Flow pipelines that receive processed blockchain data and deliver it to your applications, databases, or storage systems.
 Each consumer is optimized for specific use cases and integration patterns.

 ## Available Consumers

 ### Database Storage -  PostgreSQL

 #### [PostgreSQL (Generic)](./postgresql.md)
 General-purpose PostgreSQL consumer for ledger data with flexible JSON format.